 There are so many highlights it’s hard to choose, but some of my favourite things to do in this park include visiting the West Head lookout for unbeatable views over Pittwater and Barrenjoey Head, the hike down to Resolute Beach, a beautiful secluded beach where you’ll feel like you’re miles away from Sydney, and finally the Willunga Track walk up to the highest point in the park with 360 degree views of the bushland.

-5. Royal National park
+Royal National Park

 With the title of the second oldest national park in the world, the Royal National Park just 32km south of the Sydney CBD is a fantastic escape from the big city.
 It also attracts fewer visitors than many of Sydney’s main sites, so you are unlikely to run into crowds unless it’s a local holiday.

 Two of the parks most popular sites, Wedding Cake Rock and Figure 8 Pools, have become world-famous thanks to Instagram and while they are well worth visiting be sure to do your research or go with an organised tour group as they can be quite dangerous if you are not familiar with the tides.